Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 \subsection{Connections with existing literature}

-The goal of this subsection is to reproduce numerical experiments in other papers using (the limiting cases of) our model.
+The goal of this subsection is to reproduce numerical experiments in other papers using our model.
 Doing so serves two purposes.
 Firstly, it provides an alternative way of validating our results.
 Secondly, it showcases the flexibility of our model as it can encompass several other studies as limiting cases.

-We provide connection between our model and four other infinite horizon optimal consumption and investment models, namely, \begin{enumerate} \item[(a)] The classical infinite horizon model in \cite{Merton69} under a power utility.
+We provide connection between our model and three other infinite horizon optimal consumption and investment models, namely, \begin{enumerate} \item[(a)] The classical infinite horizon model in \cite{Merton69} under a power utility.

-\item[(b)] The optimal policies for S-shaped power utility with a constant reference point for habit.